BlitzlanePy/Blitzlane/README.md

         ```bash
         venv\Scripts\activate
         ```
-3.  **Install Blitzlane:**
+3.  **Install Datalane:**
     ```bash
-    pip install Blitzlane
+    pip install Datalane
     ```
 4.  **Verify Installation:**
     ```python
-    import Blitzlane
+    import Datalane
-    print(Blitzlane.__version__)  # Example output: 2.0.2
+    print(Datalane.__version__)  # Example output: 2.0.2
     ```

 ## 🛠️ Supported Protocols and Tools

-Blitzlane supports a diverse set of protocols, each with specific actions.
+Datalane supports a diverse set of protocols, each with specific actions.
 This table provides a quick reference:

 ## 🛠️ Supported Protocols and Tools

-Blitzlane supports a diverse set of protocols, each with specific actions.
+Datalane supports a diverse set of protocols, each with specific actions.
 This table provides a quick reference:

 | Protocol       | Blockchain | Actions                                                        | GitHub Tool Link                                                                            |
 | :------------- | :--------- | :------------------------------------------------------------- | :----------------------------------------------------------------------------------------- |